rittermod/FS25_HideHelpTexts/README.md

 - **View Modes:** Switch between current context and all discovered help texts
 - **Console Commands:** `hhtList` and `hhtToggle` for command-line control
 - **Auto-Discovery:** Help texts are discovered automatically as you play
-- **Persistent Settings:** Configuration saved to XML file across sessions
+- **Persistent Settings:** Configuration saved to user settings, working across savefiles

 ## Usage